Godfrey Murray

 Godfrey Murray (born 6 August 1950) is a Jamaican hurdler.
 He competed in the men's 110 metres hurdles at the 1972 Summer Olympics.

+Murray competed for the Michigan Wolverines track and field team in the NCAA.

-Murray won a bronze medal in the 110 metres hurdles at the 1970 British Commonwealth Games and finished fourth in the 110 metres hurdles at the 1971 Pan American Games.
+He won a bronze medal in the 110 metres hurdles at the 1970 British Commonwealth Games and finished fourth in the 110 metres hurdles at the 1971 Pan American Games.